symopsio/examples/CONTRIBUTING.md

   - `README.md` should have:
 	  - A title with a descriptor of the example, e.g. `Okta Access Strategy`.
 	  - 1-2 sentence description of what the Flow does.
-	  - A link to a Diff that compares wth the basic Approval Flow (instructions below).
 	  - A short screen recording, if possible.
 	  - See the [`okta_access_strategy/README.md`](https://github.com/symopsio/examples/blob/main/okta_access_strategy/README.md) for an example.
   - `impl.py`